Dynamic Connectivity in Disk Graphs

-By definition of \(S_2(A)\), we can only insert sites with \(s \in |\sigma|\), radius \(r_s < 2|\sigma|\) and the constraint that \(s\) is adjacent in \(\cD(S)\) to at least one site in \(S_1(A)\).
-Furthermore, we add a site to \(\overline{S_2(A)}\), when it fulfills the first two but not the last constraint.
-This guarantees that a site \(s\) is potentially present in the sets \(S_2(A)\) of the regions defined by any cell on the path from the root to \(\sigma_s\), as these are exactly the cells for which the radius constraint of \(S_2(A)\) holds.
-We check for all those regions, if \(s\) intersects any site in \(S_1(A)\).
-The site is only inserted into \(S_2(A)\) if there is an intersection otherwise it is added to the \AWNN of \(\overline{S_2(A)}\).
-Furthermore, a site in \(\overline{S_2(A)}\) is only transferred from \(\overline{S_2(A)}\) to \(S_2(A)\) if a newly inserted site in \(S_1(A)\) intersects it which proves Invariant \ref{ins:(b)}.
-Whenever we assign a site to a region \(S_2(A)\), during its insertion or because of a change of the corresponding set \(S_1(A)\), we add the edge \((s,A)\) to \(\mathcal{H}\) representing the edge we need to have in \(H\).
+By definition of $S_2(A)$, for a region $A$ defined by a cell $\sigma$, we only have in $S_2(A)$ sites $s$ with $s \in \sigma$, $r_s < 2|\sigma|$, which satisfy the constraint that $D_s$ intersects at least one site in $S_1(A)$.
+Furthermore, we add $s$ to $\overline{S_2(A)}$, if it fulfills the first two but not the last constraint.
+This guarantees that a site $s$ is potentially present in the sets $S_2(A)$ of the regions defined by any cell on the path from the root to $\sigma_s$, as these are exactly the cells for which the radius constraint of $S_2(A)$ holds.
+We check for all those regions if $s$ intersects any site in $S_1(A)$.
+The site is only inserted into $S_2(A)$ if there is an intersection, otherwise, it is added to the \AWNN of $\overline{S_2(A)}$.
+Furthermore, a site in $\overline{S_2(A)}$ is only transferred from $\overline{S_2(A)}$ to $S_2(A)$ if a newly inserted site to $S_1(A)$ intersects it.
+This proves Invariant~\ref{ins:(b)}.
+Whenever we assign a site to a region $S_2(A)$, during its insertion or due to a change of the corresponding set $S_1(A)$, we add the edge $sA$ to $\mathcal{H}$, thus representing the edge we need in $H$.